Sentient-Network/addressimo/README.md

 <a name="auth-anchor"/>
 ### Endpoint Authentication and Request Validation

-Authentication and verification for some endpoints are based on [BitPay's](https://bitpay.com/api) signed request process.
+Authentication and verification for some endpoints is based on [BitPay's](https://bitpay.com/api) signed request process.
 If you're interested in reading through Bitpay's API documentation regarding the X-Identity and X-Signature headers, it can be found [here](https://bitpay.com/api#making-requests).